 The Rann of Kutch

 Emboldened, the victorious army continued to push into Indian territory.
-The Pakistanis launched an attack on April 7, 1965 and took Vigokot and Biar Bet.
-These continued incursions drew the attention of the Indian government and military, with both prepared to engage in a large-scale war.
+The Pakistanis launched an attack on April 7, 1965 and, eventually, managed to take Vigokot and Biar Bet.
+These incursions drew even more attention from the Indian government and military, both of which were prepared to engage in a large-scale war, if necessary.

 The Pakistanis badly miscalculated

 After their success at the Rann of Kutch, Vigokot and Biar Bet, the Pakistani Army had its sights set on a much bigger prize: Kashmir.
-The Pakistanis believed those living in the valley would join their cause and fight alongside them.
-They were wrong, as the people of Kashmir were loyal to the Indian cause and shared information with the opposing military.
+The Pakistanis believed those living in the valley would join their cause and fight alongside them, prompting them to launch Operation Gibraltar.
+However, they were wrong, as the people of Kashmir were loyal to the Indian cause and shared information with the opposing military.

 Victory in the Battle of Asal Uttar went to India.